freenas/freenas-docs/userguide/storage.rst

 appear in
 :menuselection:`Storage --> Volumes --> View Volumes
 --> Volume Status`.
-If you click the device, you can either use its "Replace" button to replace the device as described above, or click its "Remove" button to remove the device.
+If you click the device, you can either use its :guilabel:`Replace` button to replace the device as described above, or click its :guilabel:`Remove` button to remove the device.

 #ifdef freenas
 Before performing either of these operations, verify the version of